HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 C. Game start

-Entrants must wait until the game becomes available and then step up to the game when directed to do so by a competition steward.
-Entrants may not start or restart any of the games unless instructed to do so by the steward.
+Entrants must wait until the game becomes available.
+Entrants may not start or restart any of the games unless instructed to do so by the organisers.

 D. Game completion

 When the entrants have completed their game they must attract the attention of a steward who will record their nominated game score and initial the score card to verify that all is correct.
 Players may record their own score but must have the result witnessed by a steward after each game.
-When this has been done the entrant must initial the details to verify that they are correct.
-Once this has been completed, no discussions about the correct recording of these details will be entertained.
-The details will, in due course, be passed to the competition organizer, regional coordinator or steward as instructed on the day.
+The game scores will, in due course, be returned to the regional coordinator or organisers as instructed on the day.

 A. Permanent faults

-If the chosen machine becomes inoperable or the entrant's score has been unduly affected during the course of the game, the machine will be taken out of the competition until the fault can be repaired and the entrants will be offered the chance to replay the game.
+If a competition machine becomes inoperable or the entrant's score has been unduly affected during the course of the game, the machine will be taken out of the competition until the fault can be repaired and the entrants will be offered the chance to replay the game.

 The selection of games is not fixed and may change during the competition.
 If a game has to be removed during the course of the competition, a substitute game will be provided where possible and any games already played on the faulty machines will need to be replayed on the new game.